iTwin/bis-schemas/Domains/Civil/Bridges/CivilInfrastructureFramework/CifGeometricRules.remarks.md

 # CifGeometricRules

-iModelBridge schema used by the CivilBridge, containing common classes applicable to all Civil Infrastructure Framework-based applications.
-They aim to provide a similar user-experience with respect to properties as them.
+iModelBridge schema used by the Civil iModel Bridge while publishing datasets from any Civil Infrastructure Framework (CIF)-based application.
+The aspect classes contained within this schema aim to provide a similar user-experience with respect to properties in the source CIF application, as well as make its data available for re-purposing.

-NOTE: Currently under development.
-This schema should not be used for production workflows.
-Data created using this schema is not supported and may not be upgradable.
+This schema should not be considered the aligned BIS schema for any particular domain.